oliviamattiazzo/Laravel_Study_Books_Statistics/readme.md

 /************* READ ME FROM OLIVIA *************/

 Attention: this software is incomplete!
-I couldn't finish it yet!
+I couldn't finish it.

 Hi!
 In this study, I started to develop a system where you can register all the books you've read so far and it will give you statistics like: the percentage of male and female authors, the percentage of authors from each continent and so on.
-I couldn't finish this project yet because I had other projects do to, with a tight deadline, and this started as a study.
-I plan to continue it as soon as I have free time!
+I couldn't finish this project because I had other projects do to, with a tight deadline, and this was just a study.

-I'm learning Laravel in a independent way.
+I was learning Laravel in a independent way.
 PHP is one of my favorites languages to use in back-end and I decided that is time to learn some frameworks to expand my knowledge.

 Feel free to contact me through my e-mail: oli.pmatt@gmail.com.
 I'll be really happy to receive some feedback.
 Please, denote that you reached me through GitHub.
 Thank you!